rudnerbjoern/iTop-br-monitoring/README.md

-# iTop-br-monitoring
+# iTop: br-monitoring

+Copyright (C) 2021 Björn Rudner

+## What?

-Adds the ability to specify monitoring core and sensor servers (like in PRTG)
+Adds the ability to specify monitoring core and probe servers (like in PRTG)